 Dental implants are by far the most reliable permanent dental solution to lost teeth.
 They offer a high success rate and will last a lifetime if you care for them properly.

 For one or several consecutive missing teeth, dental bridges are a great choice.
 Dental bridges not only look natural but can be a sturdy replacement option with the help of dental implants.
-Dental implants secure bridges in place for long-lasting results.
+Dental implants secure bridges in place for long lasting results.

 If you are missing your upper or lower arch of teeth, modern and affordable dentures may be the right solution for you.
 Like dental bridges, dentures can be secured with dental implants for a permanent restoration.
 Implant supported dentures are more stable, offering many more benefits over traditional dentures.